qinghai-zheng/qinghai-zheng.github.io/_pages/about.md

 If you are seeking any form of ***academic cooperation***, please feel free to email me at [zhengqinghai@fzu.edu.cn](mailto:zhengqinghai@fzu.edu.cn).

 # 🔥 News
+- 2026.02.31: &nbsp;🎉 One paper "CAAR" is accepted by IEEE SPL (CCF C).
+Congratulations to Gaojie Song, Fumiao Wang, and Gaowen Jie, good work!
+### 2024
 - 2025.12.22: &nbsp;🎉 One paper "ERTN-MSC" is accepted by IEEE TNNLS (CCF B).
 - 2025.11.08: &nbsp;🎉 One paper "MixSCL" is accepted by IEEE SPL (CCF C).
 Congratulations to Peihuan Song, good work!
 - 2025.11.08: &nbsp;🎉 Two papers are accepted by AAAI (CCF A).